jamesoyanna/recipe-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app is a recipe app that displays difference recipes of food.
+It is built with react.

 ## Available Scripts